 Finally, the man could take no more and with a sudden surge of energy he leaped up and ran outside into a nearby barn.
 “Dear Jesus, what can I possibly do for you that I have not already done?” he yelled out into the cold, empty space.
 “I go to church and even serve on its board.
 I read the Bible and sing and pray to You regularly, often with great eloquence.
 I give large sums of money to help others in need.
 What more do You want?
 What can I ever do that would please You?”

 A long period followed of further desperate inquiry, both audible and silent.
 After many tears shed, the man eventually collapsed onto several bales of hay.
-The wind howled through the barn, causing a loud commotion.
+The wind howled through the barn, causing a loud commotion of creaking doors and loose objects moving around.
 Yet he could still hear a voice softly speaking a reply of two simple words: “Love Me.”

 We may do so much good for others in this world and even in church, but what have we done for Jesus?
 He willingly gave His life for us.
 He paid a debt He could not possibly owe.
 It was all out love for every person in the world—past, present, and future.
 “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).
 This is what He desires of us in return—to love Him unselfishly with all our heart.
 There is nothing better that we could do for Christ than to sacrifice ourself for Him as He did for us.
 “We love Him, because He first loved us.”
 (1 John 4:19).
 Year after year, we make all kinds of efforts to improve ourselves, with most ending in failure.
 Yet what have we done for Christ?
 When someone mocks and ridicules Him, do we stand up and take the ‘blow’ for Him?
 If we give to a good cause, does it benefit Him, or something else?
 Do we love Him so little that all we can think of is how to make ourself better?
 The more we love Him, the more we will want to do what pleases Him.
 The question remains: What have you done for Christ?
 This year, let’s resolve to simply do as He said: “Love Me.”